 Services for Laid-off Workers

-Laid-off workers can get assistance from Career Link.
+Laid-off workers may qualify for assistance from Career Link.

 - Apply for Unemployment Insurance